 Diphenhydramine/zinc (On the skin)

-Treats pain and itching caused by insect bites, minor cuts or burns, or sunburn.
-Also treats skin rash caused by poison ivy, poison oak, or poison sumac.
+Treats pain and itching associated with insect bites, minor cuts, burns, or rashes caused by poison ivy, poison oak, or poison sumac.

 How to Use This Medicine:

 - Use this medicine as directed.
 Do not apply it more than 4 times each day.

 - Follow the instructions on the medicine label if you are using this medicine without a prescription.